MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

 > [!NOTE]
 > These instructions might have issues due to the uniqueness of each app's individual scenario.
 Please carefully follow them, and if you find an issue then please file a bug against the [microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose) GitHub repo.

-## Update between versions released after 1.0 Stable
+## Update between versions released after 1.0

 If your project isn't referencing the version of the Windows App SDK NuGet package that you need, then you can use the **NuGet Package Manager** in Visual Studio to update your project's NuGet package references.
 For example, if you create a new project by using a stable release of the Windows App SDK VSIX, then your project will reference a stable release of the Windows App SDK.
 But you can easily reconfigure that project to reference, say, an experimental release of the Windows App SDK.
 Or reconfigure it to reference the latest stable release.

 For steps, see the instructions in [Use the Windows App SDK in an existing project](/windows/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project).

-## Update from 0.8 Stable to 1.0 Stable
+## Update from 0.8 to 1.0

-If you created a project using version 0.8 Stable (for example, version 0.8.4), then you can follow these instructions to update your project to the 1.0 Stable release.
+If you created a project using version 0.8 (for example, version 0.8.4), then you can follow these instructions to update your project to the 1.0 release.

 **Prerequisite:** Download and install the latest release of the Windows App SDK.
 For more information, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).